 1.134 The safe custody of all personal property is primarily the responsibility of the owner.
 Where lockable facilities are provided by the employer, they must be used by the employee.
 This is to be made known through unit instructions.

 1.135 – 1.137 Spare

 1.138 In accordance with good employer practice units are, where appropriate, to provide suitable rest room accommodation for their Dep employees.
 The establishing of rest rooms does not attract an entitlement to additional accommodation stores or other additional expenditure.
 Such rooms are not required to be registered as encroachments.

 Provision of Personal Aids

 1.139 The provision of working aids for Dep employees is through Service or locally purchased sources and is funded by Budget Holders.
 Dependants should apply through their Employing/User Unit.
 All applications are to be supported by a recent doctor's certificate and demanded through Service sources, where available.
-Where items are not available through Service sources, User units are to refer the matter to the LSU.
-LSUs are to investigate provision of the equipment in conjunction with LEC Sp Svcs where required.
+Where items are not available through Service sources, User units are to refer the matter to LEC HR.
+LEC HR are to investigate provision of equipment where required.